Klepac-Ceraj-Lab/EEGMicrobiome/manuscript/main.typ

     (D) PCoA of microbial functional profiles (UniRef90s).
     (E) Relative abundance of the top 11 microbial species across all visits.
-        All other species were summed so that the total abundance is 100%. each column represents a single sample, and samples are ordered by hierarchical clustering based on Bray-Curtis dissimilarity of the full microbial composition.
+        All other species were summed so that the total abundance is 100%.
+        Each column represents a single sample, and samples are ordered by hierarchical clustering based on Bray-Curtis dissimilarity of the full microbial composition.

 ],